Editorial Methodology

 How places earn a page or recommendation in Providence Guide

 The site does not publish raw scraped lists or generic city inventory.
 Each public Providence page is built from source verification, editorial fit, and practical usefulness.
-A place should earn a real role in the trip, not just qualify for a category.
+A place should help a real visitor decision, not just qualify for a category.

 Editorial Desk